-What an interesting and very worrying start to the year it’s been.
+As your local tax advisors, we understand just how worrying the start of the year has been.
 As the threat of the new Coronavirus has got closer, many have started to fear the unknown upcoming times.
 Lack of confidence has led to markets decreasing and economic uncertainty.

 Aside from the panic buying, the business world has seemed to grow quieter and people are increasingly staying in and not going out or spending.

 Just these past few weeks have seen changes to the way of life that many will have never experienced before and as accountants we’ve obviously had our eyes and ears on the numbers that matter for businesses.

 The economy was discussed in full on March 17th as Prime Minister Boris Johnson and Chancellor Rishi Sunak addressed the media, as well as those at home worried about their businesses.

 As travel, events, hospitality, and retail industries have taken blow after blow, this was a moment where they needed to hear some positive news amidst a deliberate stranglehold on their world.